ryan-haskell/elm-spa/elm-stuff/.elm-spa/README.md

 > this is where all the generated code goes!

-Normally, this whole directory should be `.gitignore`d, but I'm keeping it around so I can manually practice what `elm-spa build` should be building.
+Normally, this whole directory should be `.gitignore`d, but I'm keeping it around so I can better understand what `elm-spa build` should be generating!